Compliance (psychology): Social Psychology and Compliance

+Evolving theories of compliance

 The study of compliance is often recognized for the overt demonstrations of dramatic experiments such as the Stanford prison experiment and the Stanley Milgram shock experiments.
-These experiments served as displays of the psychological phenomena of compliance.
-Such compliance frequently occurred in response to overt social forces and while these types of studies have provided useful insight into the nature of compliance, today's researchers are inclined to concentrate their efforts on subtle, indirect and/or unconscious social influences.
+These experiments serve as a display of the psychological phenomena of compliance.
+In those instances, compliance frequently occurred in response to overt social forces.
+These types of studies have provided useful insight into the nature of compliance.
+However, today's researchers are inclined to concentrate their efforts on subtle, indirect, or unconscious social influences.